-WATER RECIRCULATION BY QUALITY 2018
+WATER RECIRCULATION BY QUALITY 2019

-Water Recirculation by Quality Amount (in 1,000 m3)
+Water Recirculation by Quality Amount (in 1,000 m 3)

-Freshwater in all areas ca. 3,372
+Freshwater in all areas 3,501

-Of which in areas with water stress 315
+of which in areas with water stress 320

 Other water all areas 0

-Of which in areas with water stress 0
+of which in areas with water stress 0

-Total ca. 3,372
+Total 3,501

-We measure important substances of concern based on the chemical oxygen demand in water (see 303-2).
-The identification of areas with water stress occurred as part of the risk analysis we carried out in 2018.
+We measure important substances of concern based on the chemical oxygen demand in water (see GRI 303-2).
+The identification of areas with water stress occurred as part of the annual risk analysis.
 The classification of areas with water stress is based on the Verisk Maplecroft risk assessment.
-In 2018, this affects our sites in Mexico, India, Singapore and Egypt.
+This currently affects our sites in Mexico, India, Singapore and Egypt.

-GRI 303-5: Water consumption ✓
+GRI 303-5: Water consumption 🗸

-WATER CONSUMPTION IN AREAS WITH WATER STRESS 2018
+WATER CONSUMPTION IN AREAS WITH WATER STRESS 2019

 Amount (in 1,000 m3)

-Total water consumption in all areas 5,345
+Total water consumption in all areas 4,947

-Of which water consumption in areas with water stress 386
+of which water consumption in areas with water stress 398

-The identification of areas with water stress occurred as part of the risk analysis we carried out in 2018.
+The identification of areas with water stress occurred as part of the annual risk analysis.
 The classification of areas with water stress is based on the Verisk Maplecroft risk assessment.
-In 2018, this affects our sites in Mexico, India, Singapore and Egypt.
+This currently affects our sites in Mexico, India, Singapore and Egypt.